rust-lang/book/nostarch/chapter20.md

 }
 ```

-Listing 19-33: Implementing the `HelloMacro` trait using the parsed Rust code
+Listing 20-34: Implementing the `HelloMacro` trait using the parsed Rust code

 We get an `Ident` struct instance containing the name (identifier) of the
 annotated type using `ast.ident`.
-The struct in Listing 19-32 shows that when
+The struct in Listing 20-33 shows that when
-we run the `impl_hello_macro` function on the code in Listing 19-30, the
+we run the `impl_hello_macro` function on the code in Listing 20-31, the
 `ident` we get will have the `ident` field with a value of `"Pancakes"`.
-Thus
+Thus,
-the `name` variable in Listing 19-33 will contain an `Ident` struct instance
+the `name` variable in Listing 20-34 will contain an `Ident` struct instance
 that, when printed, will be the string `"Pancakes"`, the name of the struct in
-Listing 19-30.
+Listing 20-31.

 The `quote!` macro lets us define the Rust code that we want to return.
 The
 compiler expects something different to the direct result of the `quote!`